Funcom: History

 Founded in 1993 by Erik Gloersen, Tyr Neilsen, Andre Backen, Gaute Godager and Olav Mørkrid, the company started as an independent game developer and publisher.
 It focuses mainly on PC games but have also released games on other platforms, including mobile phones and tablets.
 Funcom's console releases includes titles on Sega Mega Drive/Genesis, Super NES, Sega Saturn, Xbox, Xbox One and PS4.

 In 1994, Funcom Dublin was set up to concentrate on console games.
 It originally had 20 employees.
 By July 2000, this had grown to 25.
 With the parent company choosing to focus on a massive multiplayer online title, Anarchy Online, the decision was made to close this subsidiary in August 2001.
 Funcom Dublin is known for developing Speed Freaks.

 In late 2000s, Funcom opened a new office in North Carolina, increasing its staff to handle the final stages of releasing its sci-fi online RPG, Anarchy Online.
 The new location was also chosen so that it could offer effective customer service to North American players.

 In December 2005, Funcom N.V., the Dutch parent company of Funcom Oslo, was listed on the Oslo Stock Exchange.

 On March 14, 2007, the company abandoned traditional physical product distribution (e.g., on optical discs) in favor of digital distribution completely.
 The main reason for this decision was claimed to be the financial losses due to software piracy.

 On August 21, 2008, Funcom laid off half of its customer service department located in Durham, North Carolina.
-On November 22, 2008, third parties reported that Funcom fired an additional 70% of the staff in their US workforce, possibly endangering future releases.
+On November 22, 2008, third parties reported that Funcom fired an additional 70% of the staff in its US workforce, possibly endangering future releases.

 On September 17, 2008, Gaute Godager left Funcom, stating he was dissatisfied with certain elements of Age of Conan, which he directed.
 Craig Morrison took over the direction of Age of Conan.

 On February 23, 2009, Funcom reported financial losses of approximately $23 million in the fourth quarter of 2008.
 The unsuccessful launch of Age of Conan was cited as the reason for such a steep decline.
 The chief analyst of DnB NOR, Fredrik Thoresen, estimated that 100,000 subscribers played the game at the time of the report, far below the publisher's expectations, though these numbers were not confirmed by Funcom itself.